Preseem Fixed Wireless Network Report 2020

 An increased reliance on Internet-connected devices and services has put pressure on Wireless Internet Service Providers (WISPs).
-Currently, WISPs serve over 6 million Americans, and many have stepped up over the last few months by offering free services to those who need it the most.
+Many WISPs have stepped up over the last few months by offering free services to those who need them the most.
 As well, an informal survey administered by WISPA found that, since the start of the pandemic, the majority of WISPs have upgraded their last mile and backhaul capacity.

 With so much going on, it’s no wonder that the changes occurring in the fixed wireless industry are more relevant now than ever.
 As the world’s reliance on the internet continues to grow, WISPs remain committed to ensuring that people in even the most rural regions are connected.

 To ensure that providers continue to deliver the best service possible, it’s essential to understand the real-world experience of fixed wireless subscribers, networks, and equipment.
 Accordingly, Preseem is excited to announce the release of the 2020 Q3 Fall Edition of our Fixed Wireless Network Report.

 The Fixed Wireless Network Report uses Preseem’s data set to provide a view into fixed wireless networks across providers and equipment.
 As such, all the data in this report comes from fixed wireless networks.
 It’s our hope that WISPs will use this information to benchmark their businesses against the wider broadband ecosystem.